SrBrahma/react-native-shadow-2/README.md

 * **`[Mobile]`** The shadow, since v3, will be applied on the first render even if no size is passed to it, as we now magically use relative positioning and sizing.
 There may be a pixel wide gap on the first render on the right and bottom SVG parts connections, due to how React Native and react-native-svg handles percentage sizings and roundings.
 It's fixed automatically on the following render, as this lib will get the exact pixel size of the child component using onLayout.
-This gap won't always happen and it's usually hardly noticeable.
+This gap won't always happen and it's usually hardly noticeable, and it happens very fast, it's just one render.
 If you don't want to this to happen at all, you can use the `size` property.

 ## 📰 [Changelog](./CHANGELOG.md)